-When the term solvent is used many people automatically think of the glue like substances.
-In simple terms a solvent is a chemical product used to dissolve or dilute other substances.
+When the term solvent is used many people automatically think of glue-like substances.
+In simple terms, a solvent is a chemical product used to dissolve or dilute other substances.
 Commonly referred to as Volatile Organic Compounds (VOC) they are not only part of everyday business life but commonplace in our everyday lives.
 Injuries received as a consequence of contact with solvents can sometimes be difficult to diagnose as some will prompt an instant reaction while others may take some time to emerge.

 If you have received injuries as a consequence of solvent exposure and you believe somebody has been negligent then you may well be entitled to compensation.